 Answer:

-Please note that while Paperslip does not do on the ground birth family searches in Korea, we can help guide Adoptees through the basics of the birth family search process and help to demystify some of the various approaches to birth family search.
-We can also refer you to some on-the-ground resources in Korea.
+Please note that while Paperslip does not conduct on-the-ground birth family searches in Korea, we can guide Adoptees through the fundamentals of the search process and help demystify the various approaches involved.
+We can also refer you to trusted on-the-ground resources in Korea.
 Please see:

 NEW!
 Advisory Sessions - Free for KSS Adoptees | Paid for Non-KSS Adoptees